 Research shows that people are mentally and physically healthier when they feel a strong sense of community belonging.
 In some cases, positive community relationships can even lessen the negative mental health impacts of poor physical conditions in neighborhoods.
 However, if individuals lack access to other domains, such as stable housing, employment, education, and health care in their communities, it’s much harder to build and maintain local ties.

-Through our place-based strategy, Momentus helps communities increase access to services essential to safe, healthy, and equitable communities, like high-quality schools and health care facilities.
+Through our place-based strategy, Momentus helps communities increase access to services essential to strong communities, like high-quality schools and health care facilities.
 Further, our investments in small local businesses help support community health by increasing productivity and employment and facilitating touchpoints between neighbors.

 How We Use Our Data